Yine Rodríguez Pérez

 Presentations and Teaching Experience

-• 2021: Speaker on a panel titled “The use of discovery in international commercial arbitration.”
+• 2021: Speaker on a panel titled “The Use of Discovery in International Commercial Arbitration.”
 University of Miami School of Law, Miami, Florida.

-• 2018: Led session titled “Rise of International Arbitration in the United States and Beyond, A Motion to Compel Arbitration Agreements.”
-Florida International University School of Law, Miami, Florida.
+• 2018: Gave lecture on “The Rise of International Arbitration in the United States and Beyond: A Motion to Enforce Arbitration Agreements.”
+Florida International University College of Law, Miami, Florida.

 Publications